rvmey/triggercmd-docs/SmartHomeSwitches.md

-# Virtual switch creation and naming
+# Virtual Smart Home Switches

-Both your commands and your computers have a **voice** field that determines what your virtual switches are named.
-If those voice fields are empty, a virtual switch may not be created.

-These integrations create virtual switches:
+## Integrations that create virtual switches

 * TRIGGERcmd Smart Home Alexa skill
 * TRIGGERcmd Smart Home Google Assistant action
 * TRIGGERcmd Samsung SmartThings integration

+## Switch creation and naming

+Both commands and computers have a **voice** field that determines what your virtual switches will be named.
+If those voice fields are empty, a virtual switch may not be created.

 For a virtual switch to be created, each of your commands must have a value in the **voice** field (like "calculator") because the command's **voice** field value is used in the name of the virtual switch.